cloudsimplus/cloudsimplus/README.md

 Datacenter datacenter0 = new DatacenterSimple(cloudsim, characts, vmAllocationPolicy);
 ```

-Additionally, the interface `Storage` was renamed to `FileStorage` and its implementations are `SanStorage` and `HarddriveStorage`, that can be used as before.
 The way you instantiate a host has changed too.
 The classes `RamProvisionerSimple` and `BwProvisionerSimple` don't exist anymore.
 Now you just have the generic class `ResourceProvisionerSimple`.
 And this class doesn't require a primitive value to define the resource capacity.
 Instead, it requires an object that implements the new `Resource` interface (such as the `Ram` and `Bandwidth` classes).
+A `VmScheduler` constructor doesn't require any parameter.
 Instantiating a host should be now similar to:

 ```java
 long ram = 20480; //in MB